vmanot/Merge/README.md

     @PublishedObject var objects: [MyObject] = []
 }

-// a class that comforms to ObservableObject protocol class MyObject: ObservableObject {
+// a class that comforms to the ObservableObject protocol class MyObject: ObservableObject {
     @Published var someText: String